MicrosoftDocs/learn/learn-pr/wwl-azure/learn-publish-process/includes/5-create-function-visual-studio-code.md

 In this section, you create a function app and related resources in your Azure subscription and then deploy your code.

+> [!IMPORTANT]
->❗️ **Important:** Publishing to an existing function app overwrites the content of that app in Azure.
+> Publishing to an existing function app overwrites the content of that app in Azure.

 1. Choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose the **Deploy to Function app...** button.